utwente-db/DAB/README.md

 The database server MUST run Postgres, and MUST be available from wherever this software is running.
 The database name SHOULD be something memorable and SHOULD NOT end on a number.
 The database server SHOULD not be used for any other purpose than this software.
-Failure to heed the advice in this paragraph may result in unexpected exceptions.
+Failure to heed the advice in this paragraph results in undefined behaviour.

 ## Installation and running for development